fuel/email/readme.md

 # Fuel Email Package.

 A full fledged email class for Fuel.
-At the time of writing only supporting php's native mail function.
-Currently working on a SMTP and Sendmail driver.
+Send mails using php's mail function, sendmail or SMTP.

+# Summary

+* Send plain/text or html with (optional) alternative plain/text bodies using mail, sendmail or SMTP.
+* Add attachments, normal or inline and string or file.
+* Automatic inline file attachments for html bodies.
+* Configurable attachment paths.

 # Usage